ArthurEOrtiz/train-tracker/Documentation/project-log.md

   * Looking into the CTA API documentation. there is a txt file that has all the stations and their lat lng values.
 Im going to merge this google API branch into main then start a new one that focuses on first parsing this data then displaying them on the map as markers.

+### 20221108

+  1900

+  * I can no longer continue to build this app without more knowdlge about React and how to build components and use hooks and what not.
+Im going to find more online resources to round out my knowdgle